Netcracker/KubeMarine/documentation/Maintenance.md

     upgrade:
       - openssl
     associations:
-      docker:
+      containerd:
         package_name:
-          - docker-ce-cli-19.03*
-          - docker-ce-19.03*
+          - 'containerd.io-1.6*'
 ```

 The requested actions for custom packages are performed in the `packages` task.
 The configuration from the procedure inventory replaces the configuration specified in the `cluster.yaml`.
 If you do not want to lose the packages specified in the `cluster.yaml`, then it is necessary to copy them to the procedure inventory.

 By default, it is not required to provide information about system packages through associations.
 They are upgraded automatically as required.
-You can provide this information if you want to have better control over system packages' versions, such as docker.
+You can provide this information if you want to have better control over system packages' versions, such as containerd.
 Also, you have to explicitly provide system packages' information if you have specified this information in the `cluster.yaml`.
 It is because in this case, you take full control over the system packages and the defaults do not apply.
 The provided configuration for system packages is merged with configuration in the `cluster.yaml`.

 **Note**: The system packages are updated in separate tasks.
-For example, the container runtime (docker/containerd) is upgraded during the Kubernetes upgrade.
+For example, the container runtime (containerd) is upgraded during the Kubernetes upgrade.

 **Note**: During the container runtime upgrade, the containers may be broken, so all containers on the node are deleted after the upgrade.
 Kubernetes re-creates all the pod containers.
 However, your custom containers may be deleted, and you need to start them manually.